seanhaufler/soundactualcloud/README.md

 music map mashed with soundcloud

+To run, first set up virtualenv.
+Just:

+virtualenv .
+source bin/activate

-To run, go to the tornado folder and run:
+Then,go to the tornado folder and run:

 python main.py